 It is normal to feel a bit nervous at times.
 It is also understandable if people with CHD sometimes experience a low mood, have concerns about living with a lifelong illness, feel uncertain about the future or feel different from other people.
 It is important to be able to talk about your feelings with people you trust.
 If you wish to speak with a trained counselor, ask your cardiologist and/or primary healthcare provider for a referral.
 Just talking and sharing can make a big difference to how you feel.

 - Most children born with CHD live well into adulthood.

-- Transition is the process of moving from the pediatric to the adult healthcare setting.
+- Transition is the process of developing the knowledge and skills to manage your condition (with your healthcare team), as you move from the pediatric to the adult healthcare setting.

-- People with moderate or complex CHD are referred to an adult CHD specialist at one of 15 specialty clinics across Canada.
+- People with moderate or complex CHD should be seen by an adult CHD specialist at one of 15 specialty clinics across Canada.

 - People with mild heart defects are referred to a community cardiologist.

 - Carry a health passport or wear a Medic Alert bracelet or necklace in case of emergency.

 - Be involved in your health care.
 Learn about your condition.
 Prepare your questions before medical appointments.

 - Take care of your mental health needs.

 Stay informed and connected to other people with congenital heart disease.

 - The Canadian Congenital Heart Alliance (CCHA) is for people with CHD and their families.
 They offer patient education days and informal opportunities to meet other young people with CHD.
 Watch their video about the need for improved resources and care for adult patients.

 - The Adult Congenital Heart Association (ACHA) is a US adult CHD organisation.